Cheesy Crustless Quiche Lorraine (Video)

 - In the pie dish layer the bacon, green onions, Swiss cheese, Mozzarella cheese, and Parmesan cheese.
 Season with ground pepper, Spike Seasoning, and Cayenne Pepper.

-- Beat the eggs until yolks and whites are completely combined, then whisk in the cream, half and half, or milk.
+- Beat the eggs until yolks and whites are completely combined, then whisk in the half and half.

 - Pour the egg mixture over the other ingredients; then use a fork to gently stir so all ingredients are combined.